spectrocloud/librarium/docs/docs-content/troubleshooting/generate-har-files.md

 - A browser of choice.
 For instance, you could use Chrome, Safari, or Firefox.
 If you're using Safari, make sure to [enable its web development features](https://developer.apple.com/documentation/safari-developer-tools/enabling-developer-features) first.

 - A text editor of choice.
-For instance, you could use [Visual Studio Code](https://code.visualstudio.com/) or [Sublime](https://www.sublimetext.com/).
+For example, you could use [Visual Studio Code](https://code.visualstudio.com/) or [Sublime](https://www.sublimetext.com/).

 ## Generate and Sanitize HARs